In this article, we will review Cuisinart CJE-1000 Die-Cast Juice Extractor. This 1000 Watts centrifugal juicer is developed and built by Cuisinart.

 This product is intended for home use, not commercial, and will handle the amounts of fruits normally needed for a household without a problem.

 What’s included in the package?

-The standard package Includes, besides the juicer and all the parts necessary, a 2-liter pulp container, 1-quart juice pitcher, a cleaning brush, instruction manual and a booklet with a lot of recipes.
-And that is everything you will need, no additional purchases are necessary.
+The standard package includes, besides the juicer and all the parts necessary, a 2-liter pulp container, a 1-quart juice pitcher, a cleaning brush, an instruction manual, and a booklet with a lot of recipes.
+And that is everything you will need.
+No additional purchases are necessary.